sosan/scenarios-istio/service-mesh-vs-ingress/step3/text.md

 ## Config retries

 Utilizing network services can be intimidating due to the potential for response failure or technical issues.

 To mitigate this risk, we can configure Envoy to automatically attempt to reestablish a connection in the event of a request failure.

-It's important to note that this is not always a suitable solution, but Envoy can be adjusted to make more informed decisions about when to retry
+It's important to note that this is not always a suitable solution, but Envoy can be adjusted to make more informed decisions about when to retry.

 Config example 5XX retries: